daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

  When I first began writing this tutorial I decided not to use Flux in this project.
 I could not grasp it for the life of me, let alone teach it to others.
 But thankfully, I get to work on cool stuff at Yahoo! where I get to play and experiment with different technologies during my work hours.
 </div>

-Instead of rehashing the [Flux: Overview](https://facebook.github.io/flux/docs/overview.html), let's take a look at one of the real-world use cases in order to illustrate how Flux works:
+Instead of reiterating the [Flux: Overview](https://facebook.github.io/flux/docs/overview.html), let's take a look at one of the real-world use cases in order to illustrate how Flux works:

 ![](/images/blog/Screenshot 2015-06-22 02.18.48.png)

-1. On `componentDidLoad` (when the page you are looking at is rendered) three actions are fired:
+1. On `componentDidLoad` (when the page is rendered) three actions are fired:

     ```js
     OverviewActions.getSummary();